samfcmc/fenixedu-python-sdk/README.md

 * '[x]' - Optional parameters

-* All endpoint in FenixEdu API have a method in this SDK
+* All endpoints in FenixEdu API have a method in this SDK

 * Mapping between FenixAPISingleton api methods and original API endpoints